Jacksonville Medical Malpractice Lawyer

 - Private medical practices

 Many of these kinds of cases involve multiple defendants.
 We’ll collect evidence and help you identify every medical professional or institution that may be responsible.

 How Long Do I Have to File a Medical Malpractice Lawsuit in Florida?

 Unlike car accident cases, the clock doesn’t always start running on the date the mistake happened.
 Often, it takes patients weeks, months, or even years to discover the cause of their injury.

 If you’re worried about the statute of limitations, it never hurts to speak with a lawyer early.
-We’re always here to help, so give us a quick call for more information today.

 Contact a Jacksonville Medical Malpractice Lawyer for a Free Consultation

 Were you or a family member injured due to a medical mistake?
 Contact Baggett Law Personal Injury Lawyers to speak with an experienced Jacksonville medical malpractice lawyer today.
 We’ll help you get the full compensation you deserve.

 - Ascension St Vincent’s Southside Emergency Room – ED, 4201 Belfort Rd, Jacksonville, FL 32216